-Because: they were fun and easy to grow!
+Because: Just cause they were fun to grow and pick :)

-My least productive vegetable was beans and I harvested 0 Pounds.
+My least productive vegetable was lettuce and I harvested 0 Pounds.

-My favorite job was: picking!
-It's really fun and rewarding to see the crop you grow :)
+My favorite job was: Picking! its really fun and rewarding to pick the produce you've worked so hard to nurture and grow :)

 The two things I learned most at the garden this year were: